Behind the videos

 (George on the set of "Karma Chameleon" music video)

-The first shot is a scene where people are on the banks of the river waiting for the river boat to appear.
+The first shot is a scene where people are on the banks of the river waiting for the riverboat to appear.
 People are all dressed up in their 19th-century clothes some are in very colorful costumes, including dancers in red, gold, & green; a pickpocket is seen wandering through the crowd.

 The camera then focuses on George who is sitting on top of a small hill; his hair is once again beautifully colored with orange, red, blue, ribbons filter in with braids.
 All the other members of the band are dressed in formal riverboat attire.

-The camera then moves back over to George looking as a one man fashion parade, he is all smiles.
+The camera then moves back over to George looking like a one-man fashion parade, he is all smiles.
 Next a riverboat, named "The Chameleon" arrives and the people aboard.
 There’s a poker card game going on, Jon is winning the card game, a scoundrel is at the card table; George is showed looking in from a window on the riverboat where he is surveying the antics of an unscrupulous pickpocket and cheating poker player.
 Roy Hay looks at the scoundrel in disbelief and blows smoke out of his mouth looking at him disgusted at his cheating winnings.

 The cheating poker player is seen taking earrings.
 Soon a woman finds out one of her earrings are missing, then another person discovers something of there’s is missing, the pickpocket bandit is discovered cheating at the poker game.
 Jon grabs the guy and makes him empty out all of his pockets, Jon looks at his knowing that he has some other things so Jon makes him lift up his vest where all the stolen goods come falling out of his vest.
 Everyone decides to get rid of the pickpocket bandit so he is forced to walk the plank.